AbhishekGhosh/eyeos/README.md

 ## Anti Trust

-I am quite interested to file a anti trust.
+I am quite interested to file an anti trust.
 They simply abused the spirit of Open Source.
 But I do not have money.
 They have deleted all files of all previous versions from all possible official repo.
 I will do my best to delete some precious backlinks to ther domain which they got just for being an Open Source.

 ## No Functional Files Modified